 Diversification has a number of benefits for you as an investor, but one of the largest is that it can actually improve your potential returns and stabilize your results.
 By owning multiple assets that perform differently, you reduce the overall risk of your portfolio, so that no single investment can hurt you.
 It’s this “free lunch” that makes diversification a truly attractive option for investors.

 Because assets perform differently in different economic times, diversification smoothens your returns.
-While stocks are zigging, bonds are zagging, and CDs just keep steady.
+While stocks are zigging, bonds may be zagging, and CDs just keep steadily growing.

 In effect, by owning various amounts of each asset, you end up with a weighted average of the returns of those assets.
 Although you won’t achieve the startlingly high returns from owning just one rocket-ship stock, you won’t suffer its ups-and-downs either.